This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 2.8-inch DataDisk (1986 - early 1990s)

 Unlike the 3.5-inch floppy disk, DataDisks needed to be turned over to use the other side of the disk, and used breakout tabs for write protection (rather than a sliding tab) for each side.
-They also did not have a protective shutter for the disk, and
+They also did not have a protective shutter for the disk, and needed to be kept in their jackets to avoid dust.

 Finding a working PWP or Mitsumi Quick Disk drive is difficult, and even if you can get one working (you’ll almost certainly need to replace the drive belt), reading data from the disks is likely to be very difficult due to bit rot.